 Students must complete their program within 150% of the published length of the program measured in credit hours attempted.
 Progress is evaluated cumulatively at the completion of each payment period to ensure completion of the program within the 150% maximum timeframe.
 The following grades are considered attempted hours: A, B, C, D, F, I, W, RT.
 All transfer credits are included in this calculation.
 An "X" grade is excluded in this calculation.
-Once students reach their maximum timeframe (150% of the published length of the program) for their specified degree, they are no longer eligible for federal student aid.
-If there are extenuating circumstances that prevented acceptable progress, students may request an extension of eligibility by submitting a petition to the Financial Aid office.
-All petitions for federal financial aid reinstatement should be received no later than the first day of class in the term suspension takes effect.
+Once students reach their maximum timeframe (150% of the published length of the program) for their specified degree, they are no longer eligible to continue enrollment in their program of study.
+If the student is receiving federal student financial aid, the student will lose eligibility for that federal student financial aid.
+A student is permitted to appeal their failure to meet the Maximum Timeframe requirement beyond 150%, not to exceed one year.
+See Financial Aid Probation with an Academic Plan status below.